groupe-sii/lumext/README.md

 * Reset password
 * Delete user

+### Todo

-In future releases, we plan to provide a support for LDAP **groups** to simplify the role management.
+In future releases, we plan to provide a support for LDAP **groups** to simplify the role management:

+* List groups
+* Create group
+* Edit group
+* Delete group
+* 'Attach to'/'Detach from' user

+Others stuff to-do:

+* Permission management: only enable the LUMExt for some users of an organization.
+* Continuous integration
+* Autodocumentation

 ### Screenshots